We support education and development activities that give individuals a greater opportunity to thrive.

 We support workforce development programs that provide access to and assist individuals in obtaining living-wage jobs.
 We support education and development activities that give individuals a greater opportunity to thrive.

-In Spring 2019, we awarded four individuals from Cypress Mandela Training Center in Oakland, California with the Tony Williamson Building Better Futures Scholarship.
+In Spring 2019, we awarded four individuals from Cypress Mandela Training Center with the Tony Williamson Building Better Futures Scholarship.
 The scholarship included $1,250 and a three-month paid internship with Swinerton.

 The Swinerton Foundation